top of page

 25km

-2. How can I get to Tui from the UK ?
+2. How can I get to Tui Spain from the UK ?

 The nearest airport to Tui is Vigo International.
 There are flights to Vigo from the UK from May onwards (airline: Ryanair, from London Stansted and Manchester).

 If you fly into Vigo from the UK, you can take a taxi to Tui from the airport (25.9 km - 23 mins).
-I recommend you pre-book your transfer to avoid getting caught out by surprises.
-A fixed fee is better than an unknown.
+Although you can pre-book your transfer, I used the onsite taxi service and found that the price was very reasonable (somewhere around Eur30, half what the pre-booked taxis charge).

-3. How can I get to Tui from the United States ?
+3. How can I get to Tui Spain from the United States ?

 If you are flying in from the United States, know that these cities have direct flights to Porto, where you can start the Portuguese Camino (Coastal route or inner country): New York/Newark (EWR); Chicago (ORD); San Francisco (SFO); Washington, D.C.
 (IAD); Denver (DEN); Boston (BOS); Houston (IAH); Los Angeles (LAX)